krizalys/onedrive-php-sdk/README.md

 [demo website][ondrive-php-sdk-demo] for live demonstration purposes.
 A OneDrive account is needed to try out this demonstration.

-If you are using PHP 5.4 or later, you can try the examples on your own machine using PHP's built-in web server:
+You can also try the examples on your own machine using PHP's built-in web
+server:

 ```
 $ php -S yourdomain.com -t example